Family Presence & Visitation Policies

 MUSC Health welcomes the presence and participation of families, visitors and other partners in care, according to patient preferences, in order to promote a healing environment for the patient.
 MUSC Health will make every reasonable effort to facilitate access to our hospitals by family and visitors, while ensuring that staff and physicians can safely and compassionately care for patients.

-• At least one adult family member is welcome at the patient's bedside 24 hours a day, 7 days a week to promote communication, meet the cognitive and emotional needs of the patient and family, and to enhance the family caregiver's knowledge and skill.
-Other visitors are welcome from 9 a.m. to 9 p.m. every day.
+• Two family members are welcome at the patient's bedside 24 hours a day, 7 days a week to promote communication, meet the cognitive and emotional needs of the patient and family, and to enhance the family caregiver's knowledge and skill.

-• For the safety and security of you and your child, please bring a photo ID to obtain a visitor's badge at any MUSC Health Security or Welcome Desk.
-All inpatient units are locked for the protection of our patients and families and this badge is required to access the unit.
+• For the safety and security of you and your child, please bring a photo ID to obtain a visitor's badge at the Welcome Desk.
+All inpatient units are locked for the protection of our patients, families, and care team members.
+Everyone must wear a badge while in the hospital.

 • For the safety of our patients, any visitor showing signs of illness is asked not to visit the Children's Hospital.
 Signs and symptoms include, but are not limited to, persistent cough, sneezing, rash, fever, chills, weakness, fatigue, vomiting, and dizziness.